 - Is too high or low or change in pitch

-They may have tension or pain in their throat while speaking, or feel like their voice box is tired.
-They feel a "lump" in their throat when swallowing, or feel pain when they touch the outside of their throat.
+box is tired.
+You may feel a "lump" in your throat when swallowing, or feel pain when

 How are voice disorders diagnosed?

-Stroboscopy.
-This test uses a strobe light and a video camera to see how the vocal cords are vibrating during speech.
+- Stroboscopy.
+This test uses a strobe light and a video camera to see how the vocal cords are vibrating

 How are voice disorders treated?